-Cheap Flights from Chicago to Los Angeles International
+Cheap Flights from Chicago to Los Angeles International in 2019

 Flight information Chicago to Los Angeles International

 Cheapest roundtrip price last month

 Chicago and Los Angeles are two cities in very different settings – Chicago’s skyline seems to rise out of the glittering waters of Lake Michigan, and LA floats between the Pacific Ocean and the purple shadow of the San Gabriel Mountains.
 Whether you’re going on a sunny vacation, or returning home these, travel tips will help ensure that your flight from Chicago to Los Angeles is worry-free.

 The flight time between Chicago and L.A. is roughly 4 hours and 35 minutes if you’re flying direct.
 Both Chicago O’Hare and Chicago Midway airports host direct flights to L.A. through a range of airlines.
 Southwest Airlines fly out of Midway, while United, American, Spirit, Frontier and Virgin America fly from Chicago O’Hare.
 Do be aware that most U.S. airlines do not include a meal service on flights within the continental U.S., although food is usually available for purchase on board.
 Since this flight time is relatively long, make sure to check with your airline and plan ahead so that you have plenty of refreshments on the flight.